 After a three and a half year battle with glioblastoma, the most aggressive form of brain cancer, Adam succumbed to this disease on February 15, 2020.

-To pay tribute to his life and help the causes that Adam felt passionately about, his wife Janet and children Isobel and Sam established The Adam Fanaki Brain Fund.
+To pay tribute to his life and help those still living with a brain tumour, we established The Adam Fanaki Brain Fund.
 Donations can be made through a secure site, My Charitable Impact, with tax receipts issued immediately.

 As Adam passed away just prior to the start of the pandemic, this purpose helped us both heal and focus on something positive.